Profile: Bosco Ntaganda the Congolese 'Terminator'

 Mr Ntaganda then joined yet another rebel group - the CNDP - under the leadership of Laurent Nkunda, a key power-broker in the east of the country who, like Gen Ntaganda, had started his military career in the Rwandan rebel force that ended the genocide.

-With the backing of Rwanda, he went on to overthrow Gen Nkunda and take over the leadership of the CNDP militia.
+With the backing of Rwanda, he went on to overthrow Gen Nkunda and take over the leadership of the CNDP.

-Despite being wanted by the ICC for alleged war crimes, by 2009 Mr Ntaganda was soldiering on the side of President Kabila - and was promoted to general.
+Despite being wanted by the ICC for alleged war crimes, under the terms of a 2009 peace deal, Mr Ntaganda joined the national army - and was promoted to general.

 He was based in Goma, where he was in charge of up to 50,000 soldiers, many of them former rebels who remained personally loyal to him.